Captain-Wet-Beard/Captain-Wet-Beard/README.md

 - 🔭 I’m currently working on the Blazium Engine
-- 👯 I’m looking to collaborate on the Blazium Engine
+- 👯 I’m looking to collaborate on community game projects
-- 🀄 Ask me about Mahjong, I'm always down for a game
+- 🀄 Ask me about Mahjong, I love to play and teach new players